einarwh/escher-workshop/README.md

 When you have a working implementation of `turn`, you should observe that turning a picture twice rotates it 180 degrees, and turning it four times produces the original picture.
 And by _observe_ I mean _try it out to verify it_.

+(_Entirely optional advanced bonus exercise not needed to progress in this workshop_: If you are very comfortable with recursion and composition, create a helper function `times` with the type signature
+`Int -> (a -> a) -> (a -> a)`.
+The function takes a number and a function as parameters, and composes that function _with itself_ the number of times you specify.
+For instance, if you have a function `double x = x + x`, calling `(times 2 double) 3` would be tantamount to calling `(double >> double) 3`, both yielding 12 as result.
+Calling `(times 0 double) 3` should apply the double function 0 times, yielding 3.
+Use `times` to define a function `turns` that turns a picture the specified number of times.)

 ### Exercise 2 : flip

 Define a function `flip`, which flips a picture about the center vertical axis of its bounding box.